-Archivists do this because framers often used cardboard and scrap wood to back photographs.
+Archivists do this because framers often used cardboard and scrap wood to back photographs and hold them in the frames.
 In some cases, we have seen photographs where the acid in the wood backing has reproduced the knotholes and texture of the wood perfectly right on the photographic print … and ruined the photograph in the process.

 And it doesn’t matter what the frame is made of – the backing should be checked in all instances.
 You can keep your wooden frames in use if you have the framer redo an acid-free backing.